MulleresTechZgz/wtmz24/README.md

-# wtmz24
+# Web for Women Techmakers Zaragoza 2024

-Web for Women Techmakers Zaragoza 2024
+A Jekyll implementation with a Bootstrap template using GitHub Pages